dotku/setFloat/README.md

 # setNumber
-a solution for react onChange/onChangeText for number.
+A solution for react onChange/onChangeText for number.

 ## Story